puneetshukla041/smrsc2026/README.md

 ---

-# System Architecture Diagram
+## System Architecture Diagram

 The platform follows a **Next.js full-stack architecture** where the frontend UI and backend APIs are handled within the same application using the App Router.
-Data persistence is handled through MongoDB, while contact submissions and inquiries are managed through dedicated API routes.
+Data persistence is handled through MongoDB, prioritizing contact inquiries over the legacy visit-tracking system.
+Route groups are used to logically separate legal pages from core application routes.

 ```mermaid
 flowchart LR